jacobpadilla/jacobpadilla.github.io/_posts/2015-08-25-first-blog-post.markdown

 ![One does not simply do software](http://cdn.meme.am/instances/500x/64126770.jpg)

-Jekyll was kind of a piece of work while trying to get it running.
+Jekyll was kind of a piece of work to install.
 First of all it doesn't seem to run on Windows very well at all.
 You can't just install Ruby and then `gem install github-pages` and expect to be in business.
 At least one of the gem packages requires a native build and Windows just doesn't seem to be its thing.

 So me being the wise guy I am, I'm thinking I'll start a little minimal Ubuntu VM and run Jekyll off that.
 Wrong again.
 I go and `sudo apt-get install ruby ruby-dev` then `gem install github-pages` and come to find out we need Ruby version >1.9.
 At this point I screw around with RVM for a couple hours and then go to bed pissed.

 Today was a new day.
 I installed Fedora server on a VM which has the appropriate version of Ruby / zlib and whatever else I needed.
 Then `gem install github-pages` and found out I needed some kind of javascript engine.
 So I installed npm `gem install github-pages` and we're in business.

 Doesn't that all seem a little ridiculous?
 How many different package distribution channels and wacky error message hoops do I have to jump through to install a static web site generator?!!?

 [youtube-dl]:      https://github.com/rg3/youtube-dl
 [aspnet]:   https://github.com/aspnet